tbielander/adl/README.md

 ## How to use `adl`

-Presumably the easiest way to use the `adl` library is within a docker container built from a project folder exhibiting the same folder structure as the GitLab project at hand.
+Presumably the easiest way to use the `adl` library is within a docker container built from a project folder exhibiting the same folder structure as the GitHub project at hand.
 To that end the following folders and files are needed:

 ```
 adl_project